Travel details

 The Sphinx

-A massive stone statue about 73 meters long standing on the Giza Plateau, with the body of a lion and the face of a human.
+A colossal stone statue about 73 meters long standing on the Giza Plateau, with the body of a lion and the face of a human.

-It is said to symbolize pharaonic dignity and mystery; its origins and purpose remain shrouded in mystery.
+It is said to symbolize the majesty and mystery of the pharaoh, and its origin and purpose remain shrouded in mystery.

 Together with the pyramids, it continues to captivate many travelers as a symbol of ancient Egypt.